choria-io/go-backplane/README.md

 }
 ```

-The example is obviously over simple and achieves very little, you can do any internal health checks you desired, I suggest keeping it fast and not testing remote APIs if you run many managed services.
+The example is obviously over simplified and achieves very little - you can do any internal health checks you desired, I suggest keeping it fast and not testing remote APIs if you run many managed services.

 Your result should be a structure - or something that satisfies the json interfaces.